jake100/java-markov-chain-text-generator/README.md

 # java-markov-chain-text-generator
-used a roulette wheel algorithm to pick next word.
+uses a roulette wheel algorithm to pick next word.